sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 Hashing the full word can be helpful if you want to store credit-card numbers.
 In this case you will only find a match if you pass in the full number

-When hashing each character you can search for similar results.
+When hashing each character, you can search for similar results.
 You can also set a limit of how many characters will be hashed.
 For no limit, all characters will be hashed.
 It will only find words from the start to bottom, the word smart and smith will be